The Dr. Layne Norton Podcast

 Schoenfeld confirms you must train within 1-2 reps of failure to maximize hypertrophy.
 Without sufficient proximity to failure, all other training variables become largely irrelevant for muscle growth.

-"Hypertrophy, you need to be training relatively close.
-And if not, all the other variables really don't matter much or have limited benefits if you are not training with proper intensity of effort."
+"But hypertrophy, you need to be training relatively close.
+And if not, all the other variables really don't matter much or have limited benefits or limited relevance if you are not training with proper intensity of effort.
+So you're saying, so your school of thought didn't change that you needed to be intense, but your school of thought changed in terms of how intense you needed to be.
+My understanding is that just like what you've said, that"

 Within-subject designs prove hypertrophy is intrinsic: no crossover effect between limbs